How to Save Money on a Wedding: 90 Tips from Wedding Pros

 83. Have a Dummy Cake

-To help you save costs, your baker could make a four-tier cake with two fake tiers of polystyrene that cost just a few dollars each.
-Once frosted, they look the same as the rest of the cake.
+To help you save money on a wedding cake, your baker could make a four-tier cake with two fake tiers of polystyrene that cost just a few dollars each.
+Once frosted, they look the same as the rest of the wedding cake.

 84. Order Two Cakes